 The aim of the Strategy is to improve and integrate council services for older people to help them lead valued, connected and fulfilling lives.

 The strategy features six strategic goals, which were identified through extensive local research and consultation.
 These goals, which will be areas of council focus over the medium to long-term are: community support and health services, communication and engagement, transport, cultural diversity, housing, and places, spaces and activities.

 You can view the full strategy by clicking here.

 If you’d like to find out more about Positive Ageing Strategies in New Zealand and internationally, click here.

 The development of the strategy is detailed in the following consultation updates:

-Wairarapa Region Positive Ageing Strategy Coordinator, Emily Clark
+Wairarapa Region Positive Ageing Strategy Coordinator, Lisa Matthews

-Emily’s role will see her based in Carterton while working on behalf of all three Wairarapa councils to achieve the region-wide objective of meeting the wellbeing needs of the Wairarapa’s ageing community.
+Lisa works on behalf of all three Wairarapa councils to achieve the Strategy goals, and meet the needs of Wairarapa’s ageing community.

 If you have any questions, or want to know more about the Positive Ageing Strategy, please contact: